-Comprehensive Income and Expenditure Statement (page 22)
+Comprehensive Income and Expenditure Statement (page 21)

-This statement discloses the expenditure and income by service for the year ended 31st March 2016.
-The statement shows the true economic (accounting) cost of providing those services, prior to any statutory amounts required to be charged through the accounts (which are shown in the Movement in Reserves Statement).
+This statement discloses the expenditure and income by service for the year ended 31 March 2017.
+The statement shows the true economic (accounting) cost of providing those services, prior to any statutory amounts required to be charged through the accounts (which are shown in the Expenditure and Funding Analysis and the Movement in Reserves Statement).